algorandfoundation/docs/docs/features/asa.md

     ```python tab="Python"
     import json
-    import time
+    from algosdk.v2client import algod
-    from algosdk import account, algod, mnemonic, transaction
+    from algosdk import account, mnemonic
+    from algosdk.future.transaction import AssetConfigTxn, AssetTransferTxn, AssetFreezeTxn

     # Shown for demonstration purposes.
 NEVER reveal secret mnemonics in practice.
-    # Change these values if you want to use different accounts.
+    # Change these values with your mnemonics
-    mnemonic1 = <25-word-passphrase>
+    # mnemonic1 = "PASTE your phrase for account 1"
-    mnemonic2 = <25-word-passphrase>
+    # mnemonic2 = "PASTE your phrase for account 2"
-    mnemonic3 = <25-word-passphrase>
+    # mnemonic3 = "PASTE your phrase for account 3"

     # For ease of reference, add account public and private keys to
     # an accounts dict.
     accounts = {}
     counter = 1